BuiltonDev/builton-demo-store/README.md

 ## Getting Started

-This is a demo store showcasing API capabilities of [Builton.dev](https://builton.dev) API's.
+[BuiltOn](https://builton.dev) offers a platform as a service that digitizes core business functions and optimizes resource allocation with baked-in machine learning capabilities.
+This is a demo store showcasing capabilities of [BuiltOn](https://builton.dev) API's.
 The orders/products/users created in the system will not be processed.

 ### Prerequisites